How To End A Civil Union in New Jersey

 Wading through divorce or dissolution laws that govern marriages and civil unions can be confusing and the process of filing the initial document through the entry of the final judgment by the court can be difficult for anyone to navigate.
 It’s always wise to consult a qualified family law attorney who is familiar with same-sex couples and civil unions here in New Jersey.

 Have questions about terminating your civil union?
 We can help you start moving forward.
-Please contact us today to schedule your free confidential consultation with one of our highly skilled family attorneys.
+Please contact us today to schedule your confidential consultation with one of our highly skilled family attorneys.